CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 Again, let's have a look on what's going on.

-1. We are loading AnguarJS from a CDN as we did in the first example.
+1. We are loading AngularJS from a CDN as we did in the first example.
 2. The **ng-model** directive binds the value of the `<input>` control to application data and stores it in the `name` variable.
 3. The **ng-if** directive conditions the display of the `<h1>` tag if the `name` variable actually contains any data.